Facebook is hands down the biggest social media site in the world!

 However, the good old days, when simply making a post enough to get attention, are over.
 That’s because Facebook has been making some important changes to its algorithm in response to the platform’s growing user base and gigantic amounts of content.

 The most important change to the Facebook algorithm that e-commerc marketers need to understand is this:

 Facebook now values posts from regular user higher than those made by Facebook pages (like your e-commerce store).

 This means that many businesses, regardless of size, have been finding their posts sidelined and easily drowned out by content shared between family members and friends – what Facebook calls “meaningful interactions”.

 So, if you want to keep your e-commerce business visible and impactful on Facebook, it’s time to learn how to leverage the Facebook algorithm to your advantage.
-And we’re here to help with a handful of dependable strategies you can use to crack the Facebook algorithm in 2021.
+And we’re here to help with a handful of dependable strategies you can use to crack the Facebook algorithm.